 9. Analytics and reporting

-Another must-have tool in the martech stack is software to analyze data all digital marketing efforts and results of marketing campaigns.
+Another must-have tool in the martech stack is software to analyze data on all digital marketing efforts and results of marketing campaigns.
 Analytics tools can process, analyze, and present reports and insights in personalized dashboards.

 It is essential for marketing leaders to measure the success or failure of a campaign and fine-tune future marketing activities to maximize conversions and sales.